-The longest six in cricket history was hit by English cricketer Albert Trott recorded during a Test match against Australia in 1899 at the Lord’s, when he had smashed Monty Noble for a six that travelled nearly 120-125 meters.
+However, the longest six in cricket that went unrecorded was hit by Albert Trott during a Test match against Australia in 1899 at the Lord’s.
+He had smashed Monty Noble for a sixer that travelled nearly 120-125 meters.
 However, the game of cricket hadn’t started recording statistics thoroughly.
-Hence, the record of longest six in cricket recorded is that of Pakistan’s Shahid Afridi.

-Modern-day cricket has increased the requirement for sixes manifold, which has consequently led to the rise and immortality of big-hitters like Shahid Afridi, MS Dhoni, Chris Gayle and more, who mesmerized the fans with their power-hitting.
+Modern-day cricket has increased the requirement for sixes manifold, leading to the rise and immortality of big-hitters like Shahid Afridi, MS Dhoni, Chris Gayle and more mesmerized the fans with their power-hitting.

 Longest six in cricket history: 10 biggest sixes in international cricket

 |1||Shahid Afridi (Pakistan)||153 meters||South Africa||2013|